About Us Contact Shop

 5. Choosing the Right Carry-On (It matters)

 Side Note: We took this photo right before our trip to Thailand in early 2017.
-This was before we learned it was smart to ONLY take carry-ons. 😂
+This was before we learned it was smart to only take carry-ons. 😂

 They’ve been around the world with us for years, haven’t broken down, and are so easy to push and pull around the airport.